eharvey92/Project-1-ELK-Stack/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat gathers log files from processes, e.g. SSH login attempts.
+- Filebeat gathers log files from processes, in this instance an example would be failed or successful SSH login attempts.
-- Metricbeat gathers machine metrics from system data such as memory usage and uptime.
+- Metricbeat gathers machine metrics from system data such as memory usage and uptime which is helpful in determining suspicious activity.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: